 Such alternatives are usually quicker and less expensive ways of resolving the case than proceeding to trial.
 In these situations, the lawyers and clients meet and present the facts and arguments before an impartial legal representative.

 Of course, your attorney will always keep their legal options open because a trial may be necessary in some cases.
 Sometimes, the only language that the insurance company understands is litigation.
 You may need to go some or all of the way to a jury to force the insurance company to finally make a fair settlement offer.
 If they still will not do so, then you may need to have the court issue a verdict.

 You may worry about the cost of a lawyer and let that keep you from getting the legal help you need after a personal injury.
 We are here to tell you not to worry.
 You do not need to write a check for a retainer with money that you do not have, nor do you need to pay expensive hourly charges to an attorney.
 Instead, you work with your personal injury attorney on a contingency basis.
 This means that you pay nothing out of pocket and nothing at all unless you recover financial compensation for your injuries.
 Then, we receive our payment out of the proceeds of your settlement or jury award.

 Personal injury cases are complex, with many rules and procedural deadlines.
 The statute of limitations provides a window of time within which an injured victim may file a personal injury claim.

-Experienced personal injury attorneys regularly fight for the rights of injured victims to seek the compensation they are entitled to.
+Experienced personal injury attorneys regularly fight for the rights of injured victims to seek the compensation they need.
 For more information or to schedule a free evaluation, contact an experienced, dedicated attorney at The Patel Firm.

 Contact us today to discuss your legal options.